 About best-selling American Warlords

-“Jonathan W. Jordan’s American Warlords accomplishes for FDR and World War II what Doris Kearns Goodwin’s Team of Rivals achieved for Lincoln and the Civil War.”
+“Jonathan W. Jordan’s American Warlords accomplishes for FDR and World War II what Doris Kearns Goodwin’s Team of Rivals achieved for Lincoln and the Civil War.”– Armchair General Magazine

 New York Times bestselling author Jonathan Jordan’s new World War II history American Warlords is the story of the greatest “team of rivals” since the days of Lincoln: President Franklin D. Roosevelt, General George C. Marshall, War Secretary Henry Stimson, and Admiral Ernest J. King.